spiel0meister/rusty-hex-editor/README.md

+# rust-hex-editor

-# rust-hex-editor\n\nA hex editor, which runs in the terminal, written in Rust!
+A hex editor, which runs in the terminal, written in Rust!